 If someone needs more information about requesting a background check, they can visit the BCI’s Frequently Asked Questions Page.
 They can also call them at 877-224-0043.
 You can also direct any question about the background check appointment to the Lake County Sheriff’s Office at 440-350-5858.

-How To Review Ohio Criminal Records Through State & Federal Resources
+How To Search Ohio Criminal Records Through State & Federal Resources

-If someone has a criminal record, but you cannot find information on them using Lake County resources, you may have to broaden your search range.
+If someone has a criminal record, but you cannot find information on them using Lake County resources, you may have to broaden your search range to track down all Ohio criminal history information.

 You can utilize both federal and Ohio public records.
 This allows you to not only expand your search, but also narrow your search to specific types of offenses if needed, such as searching an online directory for registered sex offenders.